 Many bakeries and confectionaries face a significant amount of potential property loss.
 Expensive machinery and equipment, baked goods, and even your actual bakery can be damaged or destroyed.
 Learn what potential threats you face and how you can prevent them by adding this endorsement to your existing bakery insurance policy!

 What Will My Property Policy Cover?

-Property insurance will cover anything that happens to your property, including your actual building and the things inside of it.
+Property insurance will cover anything that happens to your property, including your actual building and the things inside it.
 Of course this encompasses anything from burglary to inclement weather damage, but for the most part property insurance will come in handy in case of a fire.
 In a bakery or confectionary there are multiple ignition sources, and you will need more comprehensive coverage than what is offered in a general liability insurance policy.
-Here are some of the key fire hazards that exist in every standard and industrial kitchen:
+Here are some key fire hazards that exist in every standard and industrial kitchen:

 - Baking/cooking ovens and machinery

 - Fuel sources for the baking/cooking equipment